Sudalaimani777/AI-FullStack/README.md

 2. ✅ Find largest number in an array
 3. ✅ Custom `myMap()` function (Array.map implementation)
 4. ✅ Palindrome checker
+5. ✅ Vowel counter (using loops and regex)
+6. ✅ Age validator with ternary operators

 **Example from Advanced Tasks:**
 ```javascript